mui/mui-x/docs/data/data-grid/export/export.md

   }}
 />;

-// Do the following in file ./worker.js setupExcelExportWebWorker({
+// Do the following in the ./worker.ts file setupExcelExportWebWorker({
   exceljsPreProcess,
   exceljsPostProcess,